 Kerri Sparling Bio

-Kerri Sparling has been living with type 1 diabetes since 1986, diagnosed just before she started second grade.
+Kerri Sparling has been living with type 1 diabetes for over 27 years, diagnosed in 1986.
 She manages her diabetes and lives her life by the mantra "Diabetes doesn't define me, but it helps explain me."

 Read Kerri's columns: